Digital Research and Development Fund for the Arts

 Digital Research and Development Fund for Arts and Culture in Scotland

-The Digital Research and Development Fund for Arts and Culture in Scotland is a partnership between Creative Scotland, Arts and Humanities Research Council (AHRC) and Nesta.
+The Digital Research and Development Fund for Arts and Culture in Scotland was a partnership between Creative Scotland, Arts and Humanities Research Council (AHRC) and Nesta.
 The programme ran from 2012 to 2014.
-With the £500,000 Fund, we wanted to support collaborative partnerships between arts and cultural organisations and technology providers; and to provide a body of rich research evidence, data and case studies that inspires and supports the capacity of the wider arts and cultural sector to innovate.
+With the £500,000 Fund, we supported collaborative partnerships between arts and cultural organisations and technology providers.
 A research consortium led by the University of Stirling worked with ten funded projects to refine and test their propositions.

-Research reports, case studies and short films on each of the projects are now available on the Native website.
+Research reports, case studies and short films on each of the projects are now available on the Nesta website.

 Digital Research and Development Fund for the Arts in Wales

-A complementary Fund was launched in Wales in June 2013.
-The Digital R&D Fund for the Arts in Wales is a partnership between Arts Council of Wales, Arts and Humanities Research Council and Nesta.
-The £400,000 fund supports collaborative projects between arts organisations and technology companies, allowing them to explore innovative ways of enhancing audience reach and engagement or to develop new business models through the use of digital technology.
+The Digital R&D Fund for the Arts in Wales was a partnership between Arts Council of Wales, Arts and Humanities Research Council and Nesta.
+The £400,000 fund supported collaborative projects between arts organisations and technology companies, allowing them to explore innovative ways of enhancing audience reach and engagement or to develop new business models through the use of digital technology.

-A research consortium led by the University of South Wales supported six funded projects and results will be published in early 2015 on the Native website.
+A research consortium led by the University of South Wales supported six funded projects and results will be published in early 2015 on the Nesta website.